unixorn/git-extra-commands/README.md

 * [Fuzzy Git Checkout](https://polothy.github.io/post/2019-08-19-fzf-git-checkout/) - Mark Nielsen wrote a good blog post showing how to use [fzf](https://github.com/junegunn/fzf) for `git` checkouts.

 * [Conditional .gitconfig](https://utf9k.net/blog/conditional-gitconfig/) - Marcus Crane wrote a blog post on how to have different `.gitconfig` settings based on where the checkout is located.
-This makes it easy to have a work directory with work settings applied to all repos in it, and a personal one with different settings.
+This makes it easy to have a work directory with work settings applied to all repositories in it, and a personal one with different settings.

 ### External Git Utilities